The Taj Story: Production

-The poster depicted the Taj Mahal with a saffron flag atop it, and its reflection in the water forming a Shiv Linga.
+Filming began on 20 July 2024.
 Actor Paresh Rawal confirmed his involvement in the project on 28 May 2024 through a post on his X handle.

-Filming began on 20 July 2024.
 Principal photography was carried out over 45 days across multiple locations in northern India.
 Major portions were shot in Dehradun and Agra, including sequences at the Taj Mahal, Mehtab Bagh, and surrounding areas.
 For certain scenes, flowers were desired, but the Archaeological Survey of India did not allow them to be brought inside the monument.
 The shoot was completed in November 2024.

+Release

+The film was theatrically released on 31 October 2025 in all over India.

+Streaming rights

+The streaming rights of this movie were acquired by Lionsgate Play and starts to stream on from 13 March 2026.
+On 8 August, this movie is also to be available to stream on JioHotstar.